dcampanini/tf2_gpu/README.md

 > The first line of the yml file sets the new environment's name

-Now you can train a model with tensorflow 2.0 in gpu
+Now you can train a model with tensorflow on gpu